China credit squeeze hits banks, spares real economy, for now

 In the first half of this month China's "Big 4" state-owned lenders had issued more loans than for all of May according to local media reports, likely maxing out their unofficial monthly lending quotas.

-China Construction Bank (0939.HK) (601939.SS) President Zhang Jianguo said on Thursday the bank had not stopped issuing new loans despite tightening in credit.
+China Construction Bank President Zhang Jianguo said on Thursday the bank had not stopped issuing new loans despite tightening in credit.

 Total social financing, a broad measure of fundraising in the economy that includes bank loans, bond issuance and some forms of off-balance-sheet financing, missed expectations in May but was still up 52 percent year-on-year in the first five months of 2013.